Tag Archives: Leadership

 Wright, Chris.
 The Mission of God’s People: A Biblical Theology of the Church’s Mission.
 Zondervan, 2010.
 Kindle.

-Suzanne Nicholson ~ Leaders in the Bible (Who Happened to Be Women)
+Leaders in the Bible (Who Happened to Be Women) by Suzanne Nicholson

 I recently spoke with a young woman who was thinking about leaving the Christian university she was attending.
 She was on fire for God and wanted to preach the gospel, but had been told that she couldn’t preach because she was a woman.
 Although the university where I teach affirms women in all areas of ministry, it’s striking to me how many Christian universities and denominations still maintain a culture of hierarchy.
 Even though The United Methodist Church has been ordaining women for 60 years (and John Wesley himself licensed Sarah Crosby to preach as far back as 1761), many of the people sitting in our congregations come from different denominations, and some may never have heard a female preacher or seen a woman in a key leadership role.
 It’s important to help our congregations remember the long history of faithful women who have preached the gospel.
 For that reason, I offer the following list of just a few of the influential female leaders in biblical literature.